RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 - `%length` (alias `%l`): prints the amount of log lines we loaded into memory
   - `%length`
   - `%l`
 - `%search_ckey` (alias `%ckey`): searches the logs for the ckeys.
-This is not the same as CTRL+F, as it looks at who commited the action.
+This is almost the same as CTRL+F, but it tries to be smart about it.
 Remember to use ckeys and not keys!
 Ckeys are the ones without spaces or special symbols, the ones you see in TGDB and such.
   - `%ckey WindowSmasher86` (only logs `WindowSmasher86` was included in)
   - `%search_ckey WindowSmasher86` (same as above)